There's a Book for That: International Day of the Girl

 Born in 1959 to a middle-class family, Laurence Barraqué grows up with her sister in the northern city of Rouen.
 Her father is a doctor, her mother a housewife.
 She understands from an early age, by way of language and her parents’ example, that a girl’s place in life is inferior to a boy’s: Asked for the 1964 census whether he has any children, her father promptly responds, “No. I have two daughters.”
 When Laurence eventually becomes a mother herself in the nineties, she grapples with the question of what it means to be a girl, to have a girl, and what lessons she should try to pass down or undo.

 BLESS THE DAUGHTER RAISED BY A VOICE IN HER HEAD: POEMS by Warsan Shire

 Poems of migration, womanhood, trauma, and resilience from the celebrated collaborator on Beyoncé’s Lemonade and Black Is King, award-winning Somali British poet Warsan Shire.
-With her first full-length poetry collection, Warsan Shire introduces us to a young girl, who, in the absence of a nurturing guide, makes her own way toward womanhood.
-Drawing from her own life, as well as pop culture and news headlines, Shire finds vivid, unique details in the experiences of refugees and immigrants, mothers and daughters, Black women and teenage girls.
+With her first full-length poetry collection, Warsan Shire introduces us to a young girl, who, in the absence of a nurturing guide, makes her own stumbling way towards womanhood.
+Drawing from her own life, as well as pop culture and news headlines, Shire finds vivid, unique details in the experiences of refugees and immigrants, mothers and daughters, Black women, and teenage girls.

-For more on these and related titles visit the collection International Day of the Girl
+For more on these and related titles, visit the collection International Day of the Girl

 There’s a Book for That! is brought to you by Penguin Random House’s Sales department.
 Please follow our Tumblr by clicking here—and share this link with your accounts: theresabookforthat.tumblr.com.
 Thank you!